capacitor-community/sqlite/README.md

   - FOREIGN KEY support

+### `available since 2.1.0``

+  - Capitalization characters in column names
+  - fix importFromJson to import Table Schema & Indexes an Table Data in two processes

 ## Error Return values

 - For all methods, a message containing the error message will be returned